The Latest WUN Headlines + A Look at What's Up on Thursday

 Newport County Government

-Newport: Newport Public Library at 4 pm, Newport School Committee at 5:30 pm, Newport Energy and Environment Commission at 6:30 pm
+Middletown: Middletown Tree Commission at 4 pm, Middletown Prevention Coalition at 6 pm

-Portsmouth: Portsmouth Board of Canvassers at 3 pm, Portsmouth Conservation Commission at 6 pm, Portsmouth Zoning Board of Review at 6:30 pm, Portsmouth Prudence Island Planning Commission at 7 pm, Portsmouth Planning Board at 7 pm
+Newport: Newport Affirmative Action Commission at 3 pm, Newport School Committee at 5:30 pm

 Happening This Week